cmlibs-python/cmlibs.widgets/docs/materialeditorwidget.rst

 Below these buttons is the list of currently defined materials.
 These will contain the default materials, as well as any defined in any comfile that has been run.

-You can rename the material by double click it.
+You can rename the material by double-clicking on it.

 .. figure:: _images/material-editor-rename.png
    :alt: Material editor rename material.